-For many parents, coming up with family vacation ideas is fun and exciting.
-Yet for families traveling with someone on the autism spectrum, planning autism-friendly getaways can also be daunting and riddled with anxiety.
+For many parents, planning a family vacation is fun and exciting.
+Yet for families traveling with someone on the autism spectrum, planning autism-friendly getaways can also be daunting.
+Traveling with a child on the autism spectrum may require careful planning and consideration.
 Fortunately, destinations are better prepared to help families with children with autism today than ever before.

-While Wichita is the largest city in Kansas, it remains easy to navigate, has ample parking, consists of wide open spaces and has many other attributes that make it attractive to families traveling with children with autism.
+While Wichita is the largest city in Kansas, it remains easy to navigate, has ample parking, consists of wide-open spaces and has many other attributes that make it attractive to families traveling with children with autism.
 Plus, there are many attractions that are autism friendly.

 Outdoor activities